VP, Relationship Banking Officer

 Kristin has also been involved with Angel Hair Foundation, United Way of Lane County and FOOD for Lane County, as well as the Professional Woman’s Forum and Springfield Chamber of Commerce.

-In addition, she is an active supporter of her church, joining in to substitute teach Sunday School classes and volunteering at her children’s school, Eugene Christian School.
+In addition, she is an active supporter of her church, joining in to substitute teach Sunday School classes and as a parent volunteer with Eugene Christian School.

-“My passion is here, serving this community,” she says.
+“My passion is here, serving this community and building relationships,” she says.

 At the bank, Kristin’s passion is working with others at OPB to help clients navigate any day-to-day challenges they face.
 Kristin wants to help them succeed and enjoys being a resource.